Generalized de Bruijn words for Primitive words and Powers: Short sequences containing powers

-If at step $j$, some index bigger than $i$ is accepted, then we know the block $s[j, j+n-2] = v^{(p)}[1,n-1]$ immediately follows, giving us the desired power of $v^{(p)}$.
+If at step $j$, some symbol larger than $\a$ is accepted, then we know the block $s[j\pp j+n-2] = x^{(i)}[1\pp n-1]$ immediately follows, giving us the desired power of $x^{(i)}$.
 Otherwise, we know that $s[j]$ gets added to $w$ at the end of step $j$.